-Sometimes it is not easy to cope with the changing of seasons.
-Not only does the air turn from humid to crisp and back again, but each season brings on a set of different demands and challenges, which I often find it hard to adapt to.
+It’s not always easy to cope with the changing of seasons.
+Each season brings on a set of different demands and challenges, which I often find hard to adapt to.
 Luckily, the weather often helps ease the transitions by forcing us to adapt to change.
 A series of rituals take place as the leaves begin to fall: I neatly fold my crop tops and swap them for blazers.
 I order yet another pair of fuzzy earmuffs that I will never actually wear.
 I drink a PSL while scrolling through a news feed that is flooded with think pieces about how pumpkin spice lattes are ruining the economy.
 Most importantly, I swap my ocean breeze summer candles for spicy autumnal ones.
-The scent of autumn helps trigger the emotional switch in my brain, which is why the swapping of candles is such a sacred experience.
+The crisp, earthy scents of autumn help trigger the emotional switch in my brain, which is why the swapping of candles is such a sacred experience.
 Keep reading for a roundup of my top five fall candles.

 For someone who thinks cinnamon gum is far superior than any other chewing gum flavor

 In the winter, we like spicy scents and even spicier personalities.
-With notes of cassis, cherries, cedar and fig you will wonder why you did not invest in this earlier.
-This woody floral musk candle smells works in perfect harmony with the autumn season.
+With notes of cassis, cherries, cedar, and fig you will wonder why you didn’t invest in this earlier.
+This woody floral musk candle works in perfect harmony with the autumn season.
 If you are looking to spread the joy, Jo Malone candles make great gifts thanks to their minimalistic packaging.

 For someone who wants their home to smell like a riad